wprio/wprio/wp-content/plugins/advanced-custom-fields-font-awesome/readme.txt

 2. Searchable list of all icons, including large live preview

 == Changelog ==

+= 1.7.2 =
+* Bugfix PHP Notice when trying to access property of 'null' value

 = 1.7.1 =
 * Updated Better Font Awesome Library for better compatibility with Better Font Awesome plugin